 So here goes…

-By the way, I created a brief video of the monoprinting process as well, which you can find at the end of this post.
+First, I created a brief video of the monoprinting process as well, demonstrating this printing activity.

 Monoprinting with Kids the Easy Way